turingschool/activerecord_exploration/README.md

 - Find the Horse with total winnings of 4000 and age 55
 - Find the Horse with name "Paulo" and total winnings of 45000

-**What happens if we have more than one record in our database that satisfies the conditions we pass to our `#find_by` method?**
+**What happens if we have more than one record in our database that satisfies the conditions we pass to our `#find_by` method?** idk... what does actually happen here?

 #### #where

 Similar to `#find_by`, `#where` accepts arguments in key/value pairs and queries our database accordingly.
 We can pass `#where` as many key/value pairs as we'd like and it will return every record that it finds that matches our query.

 The difference between `#find_by` and `#where` is that `#find_by` will always return the **first** match from the database. `#where` returns every match that it can find in an Array.
 If it only finds one match, it will still return the findings in an Array.

 If I wanted to find all the horses who are named "Penelope", I'd execute `Horse.where(name: "Penelope")`.

 Practice using `#where`.
 See if you can write and execute (in `tux`) ActiveRecord queries to accomplish the following: